MesfinD/hpc-bash/_episodes/01-bash.md

 Unlike the commands that we have issued so far `ssh` requires both the command (`ssh`) *and* and an input.
 The input in this case is the location of the remote system that we are looking to connect to.
 This input is passed to the `ssh` command by placing one or more spaces *after* the `ssh` command and then typing in the address for the remote system either in alpha-numeric format, like most web addresses, or by giving an IP address.
 If the name of the remote system was `cedar.computecanada.ca` then the full command would look like the following:

 ~~~
-$ ssh username@10.4.17.30
+$ ssh username@hpc.ethernet.edu.et
 ~~~
 {: .bash}

-If this was the first time we had ever connected to `10.4.17.30	` then we will see a note declaring that our computer has no way to know that this is the system that we want to connect to and it will ask us if we are sure about connecting.
+If this was the first time we had ever connected to `hpc.ethernet.edu.et` then we will see a note declaring that our computer has no way to know that this is the system that we want to connect to and it will ask us if we are sure about connecting.

 ~~~
-The authenticity of host 'Ntoto (10.4.17.30)' can't be established.
+The authenticity of host 'hpc.ethernet.edu.et' can't be established.
 ECDSA key fingerprint is SHA256:JRj286Pkqh6aeO5zx1QUkS8un5fpcapmezusceSGhok.
 Are you sure you want to continue connecting (yes/no)?
 ~~~